minombreesjeff/darwin_env/QuickTimeStreamingServer/Documentation/readme.txt

-About Darwin Streaming Server 4.1.3
+About Darwin Streaming Server

 Contents

+Welcome to Darwin Streaming Server, Apple's open source version of the QuickTime Streaming Server technology allowing you to send streaming media across the Internet using the industry standard RTP and RTSP protocols.
+Based on the same code base as QuickTime Streaming Server, Darwin Streaming Server provides a high level of customizability and runs on a variety of platforms allowing you to manipulate the code to fit your needs.

-What's New with Darwin Streaming Server 4.1.3
+What's New with Darwin Streaming Server 5.0.3

+- Improved 3GPP mobile client compatibility

-What's New with Darwin Streaming Server 4.1.2
+What's New with Darwin Streaming Server 5.0.2

+- Live 3GPP stream support

-What's New with Darwin Streaming Server 4.1
+What's New with Darwin Streaming Server 5.0.1.1

-What's New with Darwin Streaming Server 4.0
+Darwin Streaming Server 5.0.1.1 includes the following enhancements to 5.0:
-System Requirements
-Installing On UNIX-based platforms
-Installing On Windows 2000/NT
-Set Up
-Troubleshooting
-Public Mailing Lists

-What's New with Darwin Steaming Server 4.1.3

-This release adds the latest security fixes and support for large mpeg4 hinted files.

-What's New with Darwin Steaming Server 4.1.2

-This release adds web-based administration on Mac OS X for the QuickTime Broadcaster.
-It also adds playback of QuickTime Broadcaster recorded movies in the PlaylistBroadcaster.

-What's New with Darwin Steaming Server 4.1

-This release adds support for Instant-On streaming with QuickTime 6, provides user interface for setting the user name and password for the QuickTime Broadcaster, and provides updated user documentation.
+- Latest security update changes
+- Improved Safari compatibility

-What's New with Darwin Steaming Server 4.0
+Darwin Streaming Server 5.0

-Darwin Streaming Server 4, which is the complete open source code for the QuickTime Streaming Server, allows you to stream QuickTime media to clients across the Internet using industry-standard RTP and RTSP protocols.
-Darwin Streaming Server 4 includes all QuickTime Streaming Server 4 features.
-Key enhancements include:

-- Administration Enhancements:
-Provides a new Setup Assistant where you can configure basic settings.
-Provides the capability to configure and manage relays in the web admin.

-- Native Hinted MPEG-4 Streaming Ð support for native MPEG-4 Hinted files as defined by the technical standard for interoperability proposed by the Internet Streaming Media Alliance (ISMA).

-- Quality of Service Enhancements - tuning improvements to the congestion control, retransmit, and thinning server algorithms on reliable UDP streams.

-- Native MP3/Icecast Streaming Support Ð http style streaming of native MP3 files including the ability to broadcast MP3 play lists, reflect Icecast streams, parsing and sending of MP3 ID tags.

-- PlaylistBroadcaster User Interface Enhancements

-Darwin Streaming Server allows the highest level of customizability and community involvement.
+Darwin Streaming Server 5 includes the following enhancements:

+- Enhanced multithread support
+- Home directory streaming (UNIX-based platforms only)
+- Broadcast directory streaming
+- HTTP to RTSP url redirection using QuickTime HREF support.
+- Improved security through non-root user execution (UNIX-based platforms only)
+- 3GPP streaming enhancements - As we constantly improve our support for streaming the latest digital media standards, DSS 5 includes a number of enhancements for 3GPP streaming

 It can be ported to other platforms by modifying a handful of platform-specific source files.
 For more information about the source code and how to port to other platforms, see the files AboutTheSource.html and SourceFAQ.html provided with the Darwin Streaming Server source code.

-For more information about the Darwin Streaming Server project and to obtain the Darwin Streaming Server 4.1.3 release, see Apple's Open Source Web site at: <http://developer.apple.com/darwin>.
+For more information about the Darwin Streaming Server project and to obtain the Darwin Streaming Server 5.0 source, see Apple's Open Source Web site at: <http://developer.apple.com/darwin>.

 System Requirements

 Darwin Streaming Server is currently available on the following platforms:

-*Mac OS X (version 10.1 or later)
+*Mac OS X (version 10.2.8 or later)
-*Linux (RedHat 7.1, Intel)
+*Linux (RedHat 8/9, Intel)
-*Solaris 8 (SPARC)
+*Solaris 9 (SPARC)
-*Windows 2000 Server/NT
+*Windows 2000 Server/2003 Server

 Darwin Streaming Server is compatible with QuickTime 4 or later client software.
 Digest mode Authentication and Skip Protection (first introduced in QuickTime Streaming Server 3.0) require QuickTime 5 or later client software.

 Installing Darwin Streaming Server (Mac OS X)

-To install Darwin Streaming Server 4.1.3 software, follow these
+To install Darwin Streaming Server 5.0 software, follow these
 steps:

-1. After downloading Darwin Streaming Server 4.1.3, double-click the DarwinStreamingServer_4_1_3.dmg file.
-DarwinStreamingServer_4_1_3 will mount a desktop image that contains DarwinStreamingServer.pkg.
+1. After downloading Darwin Streaming Server, double-click the DarwinStreamingServer.dmg file.
+DarwinStreamingServer will mount a desktop image that contains DarwinStreamingServer.pkg.

 2. Double-click the DarwinStreamingServer.pkg file.
 This will launch the installer.